branpk/wafel/README.md

 - For Rust, include the dependency `wafel_api = { git = "https://github.com/branpk/wafel" }` (requires nightly).

 Rust documentation is available [here](https://branpk.github.io/wafel/docs/dev/wafel_api/).

-For Python, documentation is included in `wafel.pyi`, but you may also need to reference the Rust documentation.
+Python documentation and types are available [here](wafel_python/__init__.pyi), and your IDE should automatically display them.
+You may sometimes need to refer to the more detailed Rust documentation.

-Wafel's low level code (beneath `wafel_api`) is also split up into Rust crates so that it can be used in other SM64 projects if needed.
+If you want to build more complex things using Wafel's infrastructure, most of Wafel's code is split up into Rust crates that can be imported into your project.
+Documentation is above, and feel free to reach out to me with questions.

 ## Building